The Iroquois New York

 Amenities: WiFi, shoe shine, Le Belge chocolates at bedtime, ice tea or cider upon arrival and morning coffee from a big silver urn in the lobby – all comp.
 The gym, carved from two former guest rooms, includes a pocket-size sauna and a bathroom with a shower so you can clean up before catching the plane.

-As mentioned earlier, Lantern’s Keep, the hotel speakeasy bar, is set to reopen soon.
-On of Midtown’s first speakeasies, it was known for adventurous craft cocktails and a cozy vibe.
+As mentioned above, there’s also Lantern’s Keep.
+One of Midtown’s first speakeasies, it’s known for adventurous craft cocktails and a cozy vibe.
 If the lantern next to the hotel’s front door is lighted, the bar is open.
 Good luck scoring a seat.

 Surroundings: We love this block.
 Almost high-rise free, it contains six stylish hotels, clubs galore (Harvard, Penn, Mariners) and appealing architecture straight out of a black-and-white movie or a Wee Gee photograph.
 Times Square and the Theater District, Grand Central Station, Bryant Park and the New York Public library are nearby.
 Rockefeller Center, the Empire State Building, Fifth Avenue shopping and Macy’s are only slightly further afield.
 Subways are several blocks away; bus stops are steps away.